 Hyphenate only the words for the tens and ones places.

-1 Response to “Style Quiz #7: Basic Number Rules”
+2 thoughts on “Style Quiz #7: Basic Number Rules”

 Oh, I disagree, disagree, disagree to the maximum degree.